MOCA: Self-supervised Representation Learning by Predicting Masked Online Codebook Assignments: Abstract

 \section{Abstract}

 Self-supervised learning can be used for mitigating the greedy needs of Vision Transformer networks for very large fully-annotated datasets.
-Different classes of self-supervised learning offer representations with either good contextual reasoning properties, \eg, using masked image modeling strategies, or invariance to image perturbations, \eg, with contrastive methods.
+Different classes of self-supervised learning offer representations with either good contextual reasoning properties, e.g., using masked image modeling strategies, or invariance to image perturbations, e.g., with contrastive methods.
 In this work, we propose a single-stage and standalone method, \ours, which unifies both desired properties using novel mask-and-predict objectives defined with high-level features (instead of pixel-level details).
 Moreover, we show how to effectively employ both learning paradigms in a synergistic and computation-efficient way.
 Doing so, we achieve new state-of-the-art results on low-shot settings and strong experimental results in various evaluation protocols with a training that is at least 3 times faster than prior methods.
+We provide the implementation code at \href{https://github.com/valeoai/MOCA}{https://github.com/valeoai/MOCA}.